bilderkiste/xmlcam/readme.md

 <p>The generated G-Code for this snippet is</p>
 <p>G0 F200</p>
 <h3>Translation Element</h3>
 This element shifts the elements within this tag through the x and y pane.
+It is possible to use the translation tag recursive.
 <pre>
 &lt;translate x&equals;&quot;100&quot; y&equals;&quot;50&quot;&gt;
   &lt;circle&gt;